matthias484/WebEngineering_BaseTemplate/README.md

 ```

+### Bad Coding Practices and How They Were Fixed

+#### 1. **Callback Hell (Deeply Nested `.then()` Chains)**
+**Problem**: The original code relied heavily on `.then()` methods, leading to deeply nested callbacks, commonly known as "callback hell."
+This made the code harder to read, maintain, and debug.

+**Why it’s bad**: Callback hell reduces readability and increases cognitive load, making it difficult to follow asynchronous operations.
+It also makes debugging more complex as the nesting grows.

+**Fix**: Replaced the `.then()` chains with `async/await` to flatten the structure and make the code easier to follow, improving readability and manageability.

+---

+#### 2. **Repeated Use of `function` Syntax**
+**Problem**: The original code used the traditional `function` keyword instead of modern arrow functions.
+While not incorrect, it's considered outdated in modern JavaScript development.

+**Why it’s bad**: The `function` keyword does not bind `this` to the lexical context, which can cause issues with scope in asynchronous code or event handlers.
+Arrow functions provide a more concise syntax and avoid `this` binding issues.

+**Fix**: Replaced traditional function declarations with arrow functions for more modern and concise syntax, while preventing potential scope issues.

+---

+#### 3. **Inefficient UI Updates**
+**Problem**: The original code updated the UI every time a bear's image URL was fetched, causing multiple DOM manipulations, which is inefficient.

+**Why it’s bad**: Frequent DOM updates can lead to performance issues, particularly when rendering a large amount of data.
+Each manipulation can cause the browser to repaint or reflow the page, resulting in slower performance.

+**Fix**: Refactored the code to first collect all the bear data and then update the UI once after all data processing is complete.
+This reduces the number of DOM manipulations and improves performance.

+---

+#### 4. **Lack of Proper Error Handling**
+**Problem**: The original code lacked proper error handling for fetch requests.
+If an error occurred (e.g., network issues or an invalid API response), the program could fail silently, leaving users unaware of the problem.

+**Why it’s bad**: Without proper error handling, errors may go unnoticed, leading to unpredictable behavior and making debugging difficult.
+It can also degrade user experience by not informing them of issues.

+**Fix**: Added `try/catch` blocks around asynchronous calls to catch and handle errors properly, ensuring meaningful feedback for both users and developers.
+Also, added checks for image URL availability, using a fallback image if the URL is not accessible.

+---

+#### 5. **Lack of Modularity**
+**Problem**: The original code mixed different responsibilities (e.g., UI manipulation and data fetching) in the same functions.

+**Why it’s bad**: Mixing concerns violates the principle of separation of concerns, making the code harder to test, maintain, and scale.
+It also makes debugging and modifying specific functionality more difficult.

+**Fix**: Split the logic into separate modules to handle different concerns, such as fetching data, manipulating the UI, and handling events, resulting in more modular, testable, and maintainable code.

+---

+#### 6. **Use of `var` Instead of `const` or `let`**
+**Problem**: The original code used `var` for variable declarations, which is outdated and can lead to issues due to function-level scoping and hoisting.

+**Why it’s bad**: `var` can cause unintended variable reassignments and hoisting issues, making the code harder to reason about.
+Modern JavaScript uses `const` and `let`, which provide block-level scope, reducing the risk of such bugs.

+**Fix**: Replaced `var` with `const` for variables that don’t change, and `let` for variables that may be reassigned.
+This improves code clarity and reduces potential bugs related to scoping.

 ## 2. Dependency- and Build Management Playground (10 Pts.)
 Build the application with ``npm`` and a build and a dependency management tool of your choice (e.g. [Vite](https://vitejs.dev/), [Webpack](https://webpack.js.org/), or others).